elhamarmin/Decision-Tree/README.md

 - The decision tree indicates that `petal length` is the most significant feature for the first level of classification.
 - Gini impurity and sample distributions at each node help interpret the purity of splits, with terminal nodes (leaves) showing pure classifications (Gini = 0).

-### Code Reference
-Refer to the Python script or Jupyter notebook in the repository for full code details, including data loading, preprocessing, model training, and visualization.

 ---